Helping You Realize Your Aesthetic Goals

 After making a thorough and accurate diagnosis of the botched, improperly performed or damaged breast surgery, a variety of techniques are used to correct a patient’s concerns and problems related to breast implants.

 Any generally healthy woman who has experienced a complication or concern with a previous breast enhancement makes a strong candidate for revision.
 Some of the more common reasons include:

 - Change in preferences

 - Replacement of implants

-When considering a revision, you will work closely with Dr. Garrett A. Wirth to evaluate the outcome of your previous breast surgery.
+When considering a breast revision in Newport Beach, you will work closely with Dr. Garrett A. Wirth to evaluate the outcome of your previous breast surgery.
 If a revision is likely to help you meet your unique health and body image goals, such a procedure may be a great option.

 How Revision Works

 Techniques for an effective breast augmentation revision depend on the specific and unique difficulties you face after receiving a botched or improperly executed breast augmentation.
 Surgery may involve replacement of implants, reinforcement of tissue, or correction of a complication.
 Given the surgical nature of such a procedure, anesthesia will be used to reduce pain and discomfort.